A Subconference of the World Design Cities Conference

 The conference is co-hosted by Shanghai University of Engineering Science (SUES) and Tongji University, situated in one of the world's great design cities.
 Shanghai's position at the intersection of Eastern and Western intellectual traditions makes it the natural home for a conversation about designing AI's boundaries.

-Watch on YouTube →This conference is by invitation and application.
+This conference is by invitation and application.
 We are seeking participants from design, complexity science, philosophy of mind, AI research, education, and the arts who want to spend three days thinking carefully about the boundaries between human and machine intelligence.
 No paper submissions required — bring your questions.

 For inquiries, contact Michael Lissack at michael.lissack@gmail.com